fmcgeough/fmcgeough.github.io/_posts/2024-09-02-ecto-telemetry.md

 your config files.
 For example, you might set the `telemetry_prefix` to `[:my_app, :ecto, :primary_db]` for a Repo associated with your primary database and `[:my_app, :ecto, :replica_db]` for your replica database.

-## Plugging Into Ecto Telemetry

-The basic mechanics of plugging into Ecto's telemetry events are:

-- figure out the event names and put them in a list
-- call `:telemetry.attach_many` and give the telemetry system a handler function.
-The handler is a function that takes four parameters:
-  - The event name
-  - Measurements (Map)
-  - Metadata (Map)
-  - Handler Config - this is data that you pass into the telemetry library when informing it that you want to listen for events.
-In most cases applications do not use this and nil is passed into the telemetry library and it is what is passed to the handler function for this parameter.

 ## The Database Activity Event